Texas Station: History

-Texas Station opened on July 12, 1995, with a fireworks show and the presence of the Dallas Cowboys Cheerleaders.
+The Texas opened on July 12, 1995, with a fireworks show and the presence of the Dallas Cowboys Cheerleaders.
 It was the largest hotel-casino to open in North Las Vegas.
 The 60000 sqft casino included 1,600 slot machines, 35 table games, a race and sportsbook, and six bars.
 The resort also had six restaurants, including Laredo Cantina and Café, Stockyard Steak & Seafood House, Galveston Bay Seafood Co., and the 24-hour Yellow Rose Café.
 The resort also had the Italian restaurant San Lorenzo, and the Rio Grande Buffet, which included barbecue cuisine.
+It later became the Feast Buffet.
 The resort also included a movie theater, operated by Act III Theatres.

-In November 1995, the resort began a 7800 sqft expansion, which was completed in February 1996.
+In November 1995, the resort began a 7800 sqft expansion, which concluded three months later.
 A parking garage was also completed in 1996.
-The Texas Station had initially been a poor financial performer for Station Casinos because of limited customers and casino play.
+The Texas had initially been a poor financial performer for Station Casinos because of limited customers and casino play.
 However, revenues later increased following an extensive marketing campaign and the addition of the 600-space parking garage.
+In April 1996, the resort was renamed Texas Station, capitalizing on the company's brand name.

 In 1996, Texas Station adopted C.P.
 Squires Elementary, one of Clark County's oldest elementary schools, as its community partner.
 Texas Station set up many fundraising events for at-risk students including a "wishing well sweep" that takes all the coins from its fountains.
 The initial sweep netted $1,000 in coins and Texas Station committed to donating all future proceeds to the school to help fund a computer lab.
 Future boxer Floyd Mayweather Jr. fought his first fight at the Texas Station on October 11, 1996.
 A nightclub, Texas Late Nite, opened that month, between the casino's bingo hall and poker room.
 In January 1997, the Las Vegas Advisor ranked the Texas Station's buffet among the top buffets in Las Vegas.